 High vs. low-touch onboarding tools

-The biggest distinction between onboarding tools is whether they’re built for high- vs. low-touch onboarding.
+The biggest distinction between user onboarding tools is whether they’re built for high- vs. low-touch onboarding.

 All-in-one customer success tools vs. onboarding point solutions